Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/README.md

 You don’t need to do anything.
 It works automatically using the full potential of jobs and Burst.

+This mechanism also works with blendshapes, even for weights outside the range of [0f, 1f].
+And no. It is not just computing all the vertices.
+It is doing something far more efficient.

 ### A Better Entities Graphics